A query from an Aquarius newly turned onto the power of dream interpretation prompts my tips on How To Be A Genius Dream Analyzer.

-I have had one now for most of this year, pretty consistently, and insights have arisen, but I’m wondering if you’d have any advice in terms of more…hmmm…studied ways/practices to work with the material that comes up.
+I have had one now for most of this year, pretty consistently, and insights have arisen, but I’m wondering if you’d have any advice in terms of more studied ways/practices to work with the material that comes up.
 (In a practical way, not a ‘please tell me what my dreams mean way’:\)

 – Can one come to be able to decipher the difference between a ‘personal’ dream vs being somewhere else, like the astral plane?
-Or other places that are not ones personal psyche?
+Or other places that are not one’s personal psyche?
 Is the quality different?

 -Does it help to try different styles of writing dreams down?
-When I started I barely started because I was so eager/frustrated to remember every single last nuanced detail…when details really began to come in it got to the point of being like ‘okay do i really need to write down the colour of the light in the shop window in the corner vision of my eye when i’m clearly having an indepth moment right in front of me that feels more significant?
+When I started I barely started because I was so eager/frustrated to remember every single last nuanced detail…when details really began to come in it got to the point of being like ‘okay do i really need to write down the colour of the light in the shop window in the corner vision of my eye when I’m clearly having an in-depth moment right in front of me that feels more significant?

 I’ve started to make bullet points rather than narrative because I find with narrative my conscious mind begins to embellish.
-But then wonder if that’s a bit of co creating?
+But then wonder if that’s a bit of co-creating?
 (I raised my eyebrow as I typed that.)

 Do you have any modes you’d be willing to share?

-Dear Cap Rising Foundation Mode,
+Dear Cap Rising Aquarius,